ofiscal/tax.co/output/vat-report.md

 Our other source of data is something we constructed ourselves.
 It associates a tax rate -- 0, 5 or 19% -- to each of the COICOP codes, based on the tax laws and the description of goods and services from the ENPH.

+# What the data reveal

-# What purchases look like
+## What purchases look like

 The survey records just under 7.5 million purchases.
 When people buy something, the median number they buy is 2.
 The maximum was a million, and the minimum -70 (yes, negative seventy).
 What they spent on each purchase ranges from 0 to 2.5 million pesos.
 We can calculate price by dividing what they spent by how many they were buying.